Intel Core i9 vs Xeon: Which CPU is More Powerful?

 TDP represents thermal design power and measures how much heat a CPU generates.
 The higher the TDP, the more heat the CPU produces when it’s overclocked.

-The Core i9 has a higher TDP than the Xeon, it has 95 watts.
-But the right cooling system and power supply equipment can help you to solve this problem.
+The Core i9 has a higher TDP than the Xeon—95 watts.
+However, the right cooling system and power supply equipment can help solve this problem.

 Computer with Intel Xeon vs Core i9 in Terms of Salvage Value